drdilyor/omuc-helper/README.md

 bot for helping to manage t.me/uzbekceoderslive

-Can be used to other telegram groups as well
+Can be used for other telegram groups as well

 # Installation
 create secrets.py with TOKEN variable in it